IP Warmup

 Shared IP vs Dedicated IP

 A shared IP is a default option with nearly all sending providers (including Mailtrap).
 A provider maintains a pool of IPs that are shared among their users.
-At any one point, hundreds or thousands of users could be sending emails from one IP and, through that, contributing to its reputation.

 We recommend dedicated IPs only if your volume regularly exceeds 100,000 emails per month.
-In fact, the more you send, the better as you’ll more quickly build a solid reputation.

 Automated IP warmup at Mailtrap